Trinity Thomas: 2019

+2023–2024

+In July 2023 Thomas announced her plans to pursue a berth on the U.S. team for 2024 Olympics Games in Paris.
+She made her elite comeback at the 2024 Winter Cup where she placed fourth in the all-around and second on uneven bars.

+Collegiate gymnastics career

+2018–2019 season

 Thomas began competing as a collegiate gymnast for the Florida Gators in the 2018–2019 season.
 At the 2019 SEC Championships Thomas placed first on vault, second of floor exercise behind Sarah Finnegan of Louisiana State third in the all-around behind Finnegan and Lexi Graber of Alabama.
 She helped Florida place second overall.
 During the Regional Finals, the Florida Gators lost, being upset by the Denver Pioneers and the Oregon State Beavers, and thus did not qualify as a team to compete at the 2019 NCAA Championships.
 Thomas, however, qualified as an individual on floor exercise and uneven bars.
 At the 2019 NCAA Championships Thomas placed seventh on floor exercise and 30th on uneven bars.

-Thomas returned to elite competition and competed at the 2019 GK US Classic in July, opting to only compete on uneven bars and balance beam.
-On the two events, she placed sixth and seventh, respectively.